kaelzhang/bot-state-machine/README.md

 console.log(output) // success
 ```

-### Flow control: define several sub states for a command
+## Flow control: define several sub states for a command

 - A state can have multiple commands
 - A commands can have multiple sub states
-- The state machine will redirect to a certain state according to the return value of command `action` or `catch`
+- The state machine redirects to a certain state according to the return value of a command's `action` or `catch`
-- A command could only go to one of its sub states, one of the parent states or root state.
+- A command could only go to
+  - one of its sub states
+  - one of the parent states
+  - or the root state.

 [Here](example/nested-states.js) is a complex example, and its corresponding test spec locates [here](test/integrated.test.js)

-#### Example: coin-operated turnstile
+### Example: coin-operated turnstile

 There is a classic example of the [Finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) from wikipedia, [coin-operated turnstile](https://en.wikipedia.org/wiki/Finite-state_machine#Example:_coin-operated_turnstile).